 Select the first option to encrypt local files & folders and press next.

-Always remember to demount the volume when you have use the volume.
+Always remember to demount the volume when you have to use the volume.
 To demount the volume, select the drive number that we set in this step, and click Demount.

 How Much You Liked TrueCrypt?

-Encrypting files using TrueCrypt is an additional and strong security for your secret files.
-Although the setup takes a bit long, but that’s not tough.
+Encrypting files using TrueCrypt is additional and strong security for your secret files.
+Although the setup takes a bit longer, that’s not tough.
 Once you’ve setup volume of your desired size there won’t be any trouble accessing it.
 I like using TrueCrypt to secure my Keepass password file.
 Read more about Keepass password manager here.
 Tell us below in the comment about how much like encrypting files using TrueCrypt.
 If you’re using any other encryption software on Linux then comment in the below, I’ll be happy to review that.